meijun/calabash/README.md

 ### Submitting

-Your solution need to be submitted to [Gradebot](https://gradebot.org/).
-You need to register with your email first.
+Your solutions should be submitted to [Gradebot](https://gradebot.org/).
 See [Gradebot User's Manual](http://gradebot.org/gradebot/static/user.html) for help.

 **IMPORTANT**